cykovit/CorePy/README.md

-# CorePy
+# Sys2JSON

 This Python script is designed to gather essential system information and convert it into a JSON format.
 It utilizes various modules to retrieve details about the operating system, network configuration, and hardware specifications.

 ## Prerequisites

-CorePy uses the following modules:
+Sys2JSON uses the following modules:

 - `platform`
 - `socket`